Designing digital health services:

 Key principle: Small and simple iterations

-When you include diverse people and perspectives in iterations, you solve problems before they are baked into the product or service.
+When you include diverse people and perspectives as you design and iterate, you will solve problems before they are baked into the product or service.
 It's much cheaper to solve these problems upfront.
 As soon as screens are sketched and words are written, you can start checking usability and accessibility.

 Ask